 A batt from Furry Face Fibers

-Another more exotic fiber farm in Washington County is Furry Face Fibers in Fort Edward.
-This hobby farm focuses on angora and other blends from their rabbits!
+You can find more exotic at Furry Face Fibers in Fort Edward.
+Their hobby farm focuses on angora and other blends from their rabbits!
 Like cashmere goats, angora rabbits shed their fiber, and growers will brush out the seasonal coats and collect it to be spun!
 You can find their angora and blended batts at various markets throughout the season.

 Want a hands-on look at exactly how these fibers go from sheared or shed to yarn?
 Battenkill Fibers in Greenwich is a full-scale, 6,000 sq. ft. commercial fiber mill servicing many area farmers and wholesalers.
 Take a tour to see how fleece is sorted, washed, and processed into roving, yarn, and other finished products.

 Can’t wait until spring?
 Want to shop till you drop?
-The annual Adirondack Wool and Arts Festival returns on September 24-25, 2022, and features more than 100 local artisans, farmers, and crafts folk.
+The annual Adirondack Wool and Arts Festival each September features more than 100 local artisans, farmers, and crafts folk.

 Find everything from natural materials for your fiber craft to finished woven and knit garments and gifts, plus pottery, jewelry, natural body care products, craft beverages, and more!
 Plus, experience herding and shearing demonstrations, wagon rides, and other family fun.